WalkingDevFlag/Minesweeper/README.md

 *   **Winning:** You win when all non-mine squares are revealed.
 The game will automatically flag any remaining mines.
 *   **Losing:** You lose if you click on a mine (after the first safe click).

-## Project History

-This project originated from a minified JavaScript file for a Minesweeper game.
-It has undergone significant refactoring to improve code readability and maintainability.
-Several features present in the original minified version, such as server-side high score submissions, import/export of game state, and UI zoom, have been removed to streamline it into a focused, local, single-player experience.
-CSS has also been cleaned up to remove styles for unused UI elements.

----

-Remember to replace `assets/screenshot.png` with an actual path to a screenshot of your game if you decide to include one!